trivia

 TIPS

-Introduction to Vibration Damping (2): What is Vibration Damping and Damping Devices?
+Introduction to Vibration Damping (2): Effective Use of Vibration Damping Devices - A Complete Guide

 Vibration (vibration) control (damping) technology is used to reduce vibration (sway) in buildings and other structures in addition to vibration control technology used in earthquakes.
 This section focuses on vibration control and vibration control devices for environmental vibrations other than earthquakes.
-We are surrounded by a wide variety of vibrations (shaking), but what are the types of vibrations for which vibration control devices are effective?
-The key points will be explained in an easy-to-understand manner.
+The lecture will provide an easy-to-understand explanation of the various types of vibration (shaking) that exist in our surroundings and what vibration control devices are effective for.

 Cases where vibration control devices are effective